860 Second St

 3 June: Bob Marley and the Wailers release Exodus album

-7 June: The Sex Pistols play "God Save the Queen" on a boat on the Thames during preparations for Queen Elizabeth's Silver Jubilee
+7 June: The Sex Pistols play "God Save the Queen" on a boat on the Thames during preparations for Queen Elizabeth's Silver Jubilee, Malcolm McLaren, Vivienne Westwood and Virgin Records owner Richard Branson on board

 11 June: San Francisco: The Avengers play the Mabuhay Gardens for the first time, backing the Nuns

-July: San Francisco: The Avengers add bassist Jimmy Wilsey
+July: San Francisco: The Avengers add art student Jimmy Wilsey on bass

 2 July: The Sex Pistols release third single, “Pretty Vacant” b/w “No Fun”